Krishnakumar05/BASIC-ANDROID-_EX_01/README.md

 ```
 /*
 Program to implement a Hello world Activity using all lifecycles methods using Android Studio .
-Developed by: KAVIYARASU.K
+Developed by: Krishnakumar A
-RegisterNumber: 212222040075
+RegisterNumber: 212222040083
 */
 ```
 # MainActivity.java: